Get help from the council

 The council call this being 'eligible for assistance'.

-You usually qualify if you're:
+You usually qualify if you have:

 3. You are in priority need